What is network monitoring?

 Significance of network monitoring tool

-Network monitoring protocols provide essential stats and essential details about network activities, facilitating information flow to and from the network elements and links between them (host and customer).
+Network monitoring protocols provide essential stats and details about network activities, facilitating information flow to and from the network elements and links between them (host and customer).

 Data gathered by the network monitoring tools using the protocols are presented graphically to enable administrators to interpret the data to aid with managing network activity.